HelenevB/SEI-project04-wineApp-Frontend/README.md

 ### **The Planning & Development Process**
 ---
-The idea for WineByMe came from our team leader Ivan; ahead of the project, he had been exploring possible APIs that could be incorporated into the build, one of which was spooncular API.
+The idea for WineByMe came from our team leader Ivan; ahead of the project, he had been exploring possible APIs that could be incorporated into the build, one of which was Spoonacular  API.
 Whilst the API was predominately offering data for food nutrition, there is a wine section we could use to our advantage.

 This would have been the first project in which I utilised a third-party API, so I was excited to incorporate this into the development.

-Once we got to grips with what the spooncular API had to offer, we sketched out our initial ERD to map out the relationship between our models:
+Once we got to grips with what the Spoonacular  API had to offer, we sketched out our initial ERD to map out the relationship between our models:

 <img src="photos/wineerd.png" width=100%>